jqnatividad/qsv/README.md

 Note that this will happen on qsv startup, even if you're not running the `py` command.

 [PyO3](https://pyo3.rs) - the underlying crate that enables the `python` feature, uses a build script to determine the Python version & set the correct linker arguments.
 By default it uses the python3 executable.
-You can override the Python interpreter by setting `PYO3_PYTHON` (e.g., `PYO3_PYTHON=python3.6`), before installing/compiling qsv.
+You can override this by setting `PYO3_PYTHON` (e.g., `PYO3_PYTHON=python3.6`), before installing/compiling qsv.
 See the [PyO3 User Guide](https://pyo3.rs/v0.17.1/building_and_distribution.html) for more information.

-Consider using the `luau` commands instead of the `py` command if the operation you're trying to do can be done with `luau` - as `luau` is faster than `py` and can do aggregations.
+Consider using the [`luau`](/src/cmd/luau.rs#L2) command instead of the [`py`]((/src/cmd/python.rs#L2)) command if the operation you're trying to do can be done with `luau` - as `luau` is faster than `py` and can do aggregations.

 The `py` command cannot do aggregations because [PyO3's GIL-bound memory](https://pyo3.rs/v0.17.2/memory.html#gil-bound-memory) limitations will quickly consume a lot of memory (see [issue 449](https://github.com/jqnatividad/qsv/issues/449#issuecomment-1226095316) for details).
 To prevent this, the `py` command processes CSVs in batches (default: 30,000 records), with a GIL pool for each batch, so no globals are available across batches.

 ### Luau

 [Luau](https://luau-lang.org) is a fast, small, safe, gradually typed embeddable scripting language derived from [Lua](https://www.lua.org/about.html).
-It lies at the [heart of Roblox technology](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html) - powering all it's user generated content, with [Roblox](https://en.wikipedia.org/wiki/Roblox)'s internal code having more than 2 millions lines of Luau.
+It lies at the [heart of Roblox technology](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html) - powering all it's user generated content, with [Roblox](https://en.wikipedia.org/wiki/Roblox)'s own internal code having more than 2 millions lines of Luau.

 It has [sandboxing](https://luau-lang.org/sandbox), [type-checking](https://luau-lang.org/typecheck), [additional operators](https://luau-lang.org/syntax) & [increased performance](https://luau-lang.org/performance) while [maintaining compatibility with Lua](https://luau-lang.org/compatibility).

 [Lua is much faster than Python](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/lua-python3.html), and Luau is even faster still - more so, as qsv precompiles Luau scripts into bytecode.
-In addition, Luau is embedded into qsv, can do aggregations with its `--prologue` & `--epilogue` options & has no external dependencies unlike Python.
+In addition, [`luau`](/src/cmd/luau.rs#L2) is embedded into qsv, can do aggregations with its `--prologue` & `--epilogue` options & has no external dependencies unlike the `py` command.

 ## Environment Variables